Graph Signal Processing over a Probability Space of Shift Operators: Introduction

-Common to all the methods described above is the goal of designing a single graph, even though that may entail choosing a specific design parameter (e.g., a hyperparameter to learn a graph from data) or combining heterogeneous features (e.g., by choosing the relative weights for the different components in the features associated with a node).
-In this paper, we introduce a novel approach that avoids having to choose a single graph by developing processing on distributions of graphs.
-Thus, instead of selecting one hyperparameter, it is possible to work with multiple choices of hyperparameters simultaneously.
-Similarly, instead of combining heterogeneous features into a single graph, it is possible to proceed with multiple graphs in parallel, selecting instead the relative weights between the graphs for the downstream task.
+Common to all the above methods is the goal of designing \textit{a single graph}, even though that may entail choosing a specific design parameter (e.g., a hyperparameter to learn a graph from data) or combining heterogeneous features (e.g., by choosing the relative weights for the different components in the features associated with a node).
+In this paper, we introduce a novel approach that avoids having to choose a single graph by instead working with \textit{multiple graphs simultaneously}.
+Only a few works have started to look at frameworks that deal with multiple graphs using approaches such as the tensorial method \cite{Zha22}, in slightly different contexts.
+We achieve the above-stated goal by developing graph signal processing on distributions of graphs.
+Thus, instead of selecting a graph corresponding to a single hyperparameter, it is possible to work simultaneously with several graphs derived from different hyperparameters.
+Similarly, instead of combining heterogeneous features into a single graph, it is possible to proceed with multiple graphs in parallel, selecting instead the relative weights given to the outputs of each of the graphs for the downstream task.